TL;DR

 Filtering and ranking features

 One of the obstacles was going from token-level SAE activations (65k features per token) to something I can compare across roles.
 Therefore, I first needed a way to condense them into a single vector per role for downstream analysis.
-For each response, I aggregate per-token SAE activations into one response-level vector in SAE space.
-Then I aggreated each response-level vector to get one role-vector per role.
+To do this, for each response, I aggregate per-token SAE activations into one response-level vector in SAE space.
+I then average those response-level vectors to produce one role vector per role.
 I use the same questions and a subset of roles (50) from the Assistant Axis paper (5 system prompt variations x 240 questions = 1200 responses per role).
+You can think of a role vector as a fingerprint for a role: one vector that summarizes which SAE features that role tends to activate, and how strongly, across many answers.

-A second obstacle is that many features in that role-vector are not very informative (e.g., punctuation-related, or unlabeled).
-To filter out weak features and keep more role-specific ones, I applied a few heuristics.
-Features with non-positive mean activation are treated as inactive and removed, and among the active features I keep only those whose cross-role standard deviation is at least the median variability level.
-I also compute a split-half stability score by splitting responses in half and checking whether a feature’s role-pattern is consistent across splits (with the intuition that unstable patterns are more likely prompt-specific).
-I then rank features with score = stability × sd (where sd is cross-role spread), which penalizes both unstable high-variance features and stable but weakly discriminative features.
+A second obstacle is that many features in that role vector are not very informative (e.g., punctuation-related, or hard to interpret).
+To focus on more role-specific features, I apply a few heuristics.
+The idea is to remove features that are always off, always on, or too unstable to tell much about persona differences.
+I first remove features with non-positive mean activation.
+Among the remaining active features, I keep only those whose variation across roles is at least the median, since features that are almost always on tend to vary less across roles.
+I also compute a stability score by splitting responses of each role in half and checking whether a feature consistently appears across splits (with the intuition that unstable patterns are more likely prompt-specific).
+I then rank features with score = stability × sd (where sd is the feature’s cross-role spread), which penalizes both unstable high-variance features and stable but weakly discriminative features.

 What the UI shows per feature

-After ranking, each feature comes with a “role profile” showing how strongly each role activates that feature (I use a log transform to prevent spikes from skewing results).
+After building the role vectors and filtering/ranking features, I can look at each retained feature across all roles.
+This gives a “role profile” for a feature: a vector showing how strongly each role activates that feature.
 In the UI, each feature also has a “preferred role,” meaning the role that activates it the most.
 Since UMAP inevitably distorts distances, I treat the map as exploratory rather than literal geometry.
 I explain the feature selection process in more detail in the notebook.

 I found that many SAE features are fairly broad: they activate across many roles, and the map often looks “intermingled” rather than cleanly separated.
 Still, there are pockets where role associations become sharper, and you can see coherent groupings in terms of which roles dominate a feature’s activation.

-To get a more role-specific view, I also compute “residual feature activations” by subtracting the cross-role mean per question before building role profiles, This produces question-centered residuals that deemphasize shared prompt effects and emphasize between-role differences.
-In this view, the map tends to show clearer “role islands,” and I’ve found it more useful for targeted role-specific feature discovery.
+To get a more role-specific view, I also compute “residual feature activations.”
+For each question, I subtract the average activation across roles before building role vectors.
+This removes more of the signal that is shared simply because all roles are responding to the same prompt, and makes the differences between roles stand out more clearly.
+In this residual view, the map tends to show clearer “role islands,” which I’ve found more useful for discovering features that are more specific to particular roles.

 Role–role similarity

-I also computed pairwise cosine similarity between the role profiles and visualized it as a heatmap.
+I also computed pairwise cosine similarity between the role vectors over the selected features and visualized it as a heatmap.
 Overall, the similarity structure broadly matches intuitive semantics: roles that feel conceptually close tend to be more similar in this representation, and roles that feel “different in kind” tend to be less similar.
 For example, trickster is much less similar to analyst than it is to absurdist.
 The assistant role is most similar to roles like mentor, doctor, collaborator, and teacher.

 PCA replication of Assistant Axis

-I also tried to reproduce the Assistant Axis PCA result using the role profiles.
-For context, Assistant Axis runs PCA on model activations directly; here I run the same kind of analysis on the SAE-derived role profiles.
-I take per-role feature vectors (restricted to the selected top-K SAE features and log-scaled), fit PCA on that role x feature matrix, and then for each role report how strongly its feature pattern aligns with each principal component direction via a cosine similarity score.
+I ran the same PCA analysis on the role vectors to compare the result with the Assistant Axis paper.
+PCA here is a way of asking: what is the biggest global pattern that separates these role fingerprints from one another?
+For context, Assistant Axis runs PCA on model activations directly; here I run the same kind of analysis on the SAE-derived vectors.
+I take the role vectors, restrict them to the selected features, fit PCA on that matrix, and then for each role report how strongly its feature pattern aligns with each principal component direction via a cosine similarity score.
+The results are shown in the figure below.
 Consistent with their findings, the first principal component orders roles from assistant-like on one end to more role-play-heavy personas on the other.
 I find it notable that this same qualitative axis shows up both in raw activation space (their result) and in an interpretable SAE feature space (this project), despite my smaller setup.
 The notebook includes the code and details needed to reproduce the plot.

 Persona Drift

-In the second part of the project, I built a UI for visualizing persona drift.
-To summarize drift over a conversation, I define an “assistantness axis” in SAE feature space as the assistant role vector minus the mean of all other role vectors:
+In the second part of the project, I ask a different question than the feature explorer does.
+Instead of comparing roles in aggregate, I ask whether a single conversation appears to move through SAE space in a way that tracks the “assistantness” direction turn by turn.
+To make that behavior easier to inspect, I built a second UI for visualizing this kind of persona drift over the course of a conversation.
+First, I define the assistantness axis in SAE feature space as the assistant role vector minus the mean of all other role vectors:

 assistantness_axis = assistant_role_vector - mean(other_role_vectors)